Gas-s-s-s: Editing disagreements

 [God was] played by an actor with an outrageous New York Jewish accent and they were really startled by that.
 But cutting God really took the heart out of the picture.
-I think it was partially the fact that AIP had become a public company and Sam was Jewish and they didn't want to be accused of being anti-Semitic.
+I think it was partially the fact that AIP had become a public company and Sam [Arkoff] was Jewish and they didn't want to be accused of being anti-Semitic.

-Samuel Z. Arkoff of AIP recalled it differently:
+However, Samuel Z. Arkoff of AIP recalled it differently:

 Reception

 Corman says the film opened at the Edinburgh Film Festival and he "got a cable from the organizers of the festival saying, "gasss explodes.
 Five minutes standing ovation."
 I thought, "Boy, I've really got one."

 The film premiered in New York as part of a retrospective on Roger Corman's work.